jadegamesuk/python_examples/all_gameboy_games/README.md

 ## To Do
-- Ensure user input isn't case sensitive
+- ~Ensure user input is case sensitive~
 - Highlight string user searched for in results
 - Save web scrape to a CSV so users don't require an internet connection each time